 Currently, SAIC leases four floors of the building for administrative offices, classrooms, and studios.
 SAIC's Department of Architecture, Interior Architecture, and Designed Objects is located in the Sullivan Center, along with wood and metal shops, a digital fabrication space, and Sullivan Galleries, the largest contemporary exhibition space in the Chicago Loop.

-The 162 North State Street Residences were built from a combination of the original 1924 Butler Building (fig. 16) and a modern addition.
+The 162 Residences was built from a combination of the original 1924 Butler Building and a modern addition.
 The building houses 617 graduate and undergraduate students and leases its first three floors to the Gene Siskel Film Center and a few outside businesses.

 Jones Hall—7 West Madison Street